-Hotel Alemmanenhof on Lake Titisee is a gem in the middle of the Black Forest.
+Hotel Alemannenhof on Lake Titisee is a gem in the middle of the Black Forest.

-If you’ve been following along, you’ll know that my mother and I had just enjoyed one of the most brilliant (if not the best) trips of our lives on a one week Enchanting Rhine River cruise with the award-winning AmaWaterways, AmaCerto.
+If you’ve been following along, you’ll know that my mother and I had just enjoyed one of the most brilliant (if not the best) trips of our lives.
+We were on a one week Enchanting Rhine River cruise with the award-winning AmaWaterways, AmaCerto.

 Disclosure: Auto Europe sponsored my 5 day car rental.
 I have used Auto Europe many times in the past and am happy to promote companies I know, use and love.
 My trip was also insured by Travelex, another company to which I have been loyal for many years.
 Hotel Alemannenhof provided accommodation with dinner and breakfast for my mother and me.
 All opinions are always my own.

 Our fabulous cruise ended in Basel, Switzerland on a beautiful sunny day.
 We disembarked in the morning which gave us plenty of time to pick up our rental car which had been reserved in downtown Basel.
-Our plan was to drive to the first destination of our culinary tour in Europe: Hotel Alemannenhof on Lake Titisee, Germany.
+Our plan was to drive to the first destination of our culinary tour in Europe.
+We were going to Hotel Alemannenhof on Lake Titisee, Germany.
 Our car was waiting for us at the Hertz office and we were upgraded to a spacious Volvo stationwagon, and on our way within minutes.

 I’ve spoken to many people who absolutely refuse to drive in Europe, even though they’ve never been.
-For many Americans, I think it’s the fear of the unknown that takes over, so let me show you some of the places where I drove and a few reasons why I think that driving in Europe is such a wonderful way to see the continent.
+For many Americans, I think it’s the fear of the unknown that takes over.
+Let me give you a few reasons why I think that driving in Europe is such a wonderful way to see the continent.
 Then you’ll see some of the places we went with our rental car.

 1.Ease.
 I am sure there are many of your reading this who think that driving in Europe is difficult, but barring any driving in the center of London, Rome or Paris it truly isn’t difficult at all.
 Automatic cars are readily available in Europe now, if you cannot drive a manual (I prefer stick-shifts, but all four of my rentals were automatic this trip).
 By the way, outside of the UK, driving in Europe is on the same side of the road as in the US.